Membership in the Higher Education Data Sharing Consortium (HEDS)

 - Regional workshops and the HEDS annual conference that focus on assessment, institutional research, institutional effectiveness, and improving student learning at small colleges and universities.

 HEDS also offers a range of services designed to help small institutions improve.
-HEDS offers seven educational impact and campus climate surveys to help institutions assess the quality and impact of their programs as well as the strengths and weaknesses of their campus climate.
+HEDS offers several educational impact and campus climate surveys to help institutions assess the quality and impact of their programs as well as the strengths and weaknesses of their campus climate.

 HEDS creates interactive data files that allow you to easily form custom institutional comparisons.
 Some of these files, such as IPEDS key indicators or the baccalaureate origins of PhDs, include the entire universe of higher education institutions.
 Other interactive files, including starting faculty salaries, overall faculty compensation, and tuition discounting, include data from HEDS institutions that have opted to share that information.
 There is no charge for these files.